transferzero/api-documentation/_docs/example-collections.md

 In this example we'll go through all of the steps and give examples on what you'll need to do to implement a call to collect funds from  customers into your internal balance.
 Once you've read through this guide you'll know everything that is required by us for you to use our collection system.

-Let's assume that you would like to obtain funds from one of your Ghanan customer, `Jane Doe`.
+Let's assume that you would like to obtain funds from one of your Ivorian customer, `Jane Doe`.
 You have already fully KYC'd her, as she is a recurring user on your site.
-Her user ID in your system is `Sender:GH:9547`.
-She creates an order in your system for which she is charged `50 GHS` that she'd like to pay using her mobile wallet.
-For this transaction let's assume the transaction created in your system has an ID of `Collection:GHS:91475`.
+Her user ID in your system is `Sender:IC:9547`.
+She creates an order in your system for which she is charged `50 XOF` that she'd like to pay using her mobile wallet.
+For this transaction let's assume the transaction created in your system has an ID of `Collection:XOF:91475`.

 Once you have the details collected on your end, you can then initiate the transaction in our system.
 This example will guide you through the details you need to set and what calls you need to make.
 Since the easiest way to access our system is through our SDKs this guide is mainly aimed at users of our SDKs.